Optimizing Heat Alert Issuance with Reinforcement Learning: #1

-\cite{weinberger_heat_2021} and \cite{wu_stochastic_intervention_2022} combined NWS heat ``warnings" and ``advisories" into the single category of ``alerts".
+\mysubsection{Heat Index and Heat Alerts} We follow \citet{weinberger_heat_2021} and \citet{wu_stochastic_intervention_2022} in using population-weighted maximum heat index to describe heat exposure in each county.
+They also combined NWS heat ``warnings" and ``advisories" into the single category of ``alerts".
 In some locations, where the forecast zones in which the NWS issues alerts are smaller than county boundaries, the alert history was taken from whichever forecast zone contained the largest proportion of the 2010 county population.